etherealHero/etherealHero/README.md

 ### :man_technologist: About Me :
-I am a junior JavaScript/React Developer 	:computer::person_fencing:
+I am a junior JavaScript Developer 	:computer::person_fencing:

 ---
 ### :hammer_and_wrench: Languages and Tools :